The Brookline Boulevard Commercial District

 As the years progressed, the parade

-held on the school field.
-Later, the activities moved to Moore
+and fireworks display was held on the school field.
+Later, these activities

 The Independence Day parades came